dtzSiFive/firrtl-spec/spec.md

 When placed under `when`{.firrtl} blocks, condition is mixed in as with other statements (e.g., `assert`{.firrtl}).

-Each `force` variant has an matching `release` equivalent.
+Each `force`{.firrtl} variant has an matching `release`{.firrtl} equivalent.

 Force on a non-passive bundle drives in the direction of each field's orientation.

 Example: